Tooltips might be more useful than you thought

 Good user experience is not just a trend.
 It’s a prerequisite that your company needs to consider to retain users, and tooltips can help you to achieve it.
 Among many ways that you can use this tool to improve user experience inside your platform, this article showed 5 of them: Tooltips can help you provide contextual help, assist in form fields, explain complex features, highlight new features, improve users’ onboarding experience and much more.

-I hope this article helped you understand what a tooltip is and how you can use it to improve user experience inside your platform.
+I hope this article helped you understand what a tooltip is and how you can use it to improve the user experience inside your platform.
 If you still have doubts about how to use it, check our website. 😀

 Want to have these tips on your office wall?